vmachacek/code-samples/c#/ProcessingPipeline/readme.md

 ## ProcessingPipeline

 ACME company is using ProcessingPipeline to process their reservations posted from their website.
-IT department have to make sure they are sending correct email, charging credit cards, saving all data to db. etc.
+Task consits of sending emails, charging credit cards, generating tickets, etc.

 ProcessingPipeline is implemented as chain of responsibility / middleware pattern.
 Class `PipelineBuilder` based on posted data sets up the pipeline for current invocation. `ReservationPipelineExecutor` is class responsible for executing generated pipeline.